synrais/ArduinoOBI-Auto-RP2040/BYTE_REFERENCE.md

 ---

-### Byte 17 — The Original Makita Charger Lock Nibble
+### Byte 17 — The Original Makita Charger Lock Nybble
 ```
 Value:    0xD0  (constant — confirmed across all batteries tested)
-Nybble 34 (low):  0x0  — charger lock nibble
+Nybble 34 (low):  0x0  — charger lock nybble
 Nybble 35 (high): 0xD  — unknown purpose
 Min/Max:  fixed 0xD0
 ```
 **[CONFIRMED]** Nybble 34 stops the battery from charging if non-zero.
 Present in ALL Makita LXT batteries — old and new family — for charger compatibility.
 Per OBI author Jansson: *"The earliest batteries were locked by the charger setting a
-certain nibble to a non-zero value.
+certain nybble to a non-zero value.
 This is still present in all newer batteries."*
-This is that nibble.
+This is that nybble.
 Set byte 17 to `0xD0` during repair.

 ---